JWT Authentication Tutorial

 JWT Access Token

-JWT Access token is used for both, authentication and authorization:
+The JWT access token is used for both authentication and authorization:

-- Authentication is performed by verifying the JWT Access Token signature.
-If the signature proves to be valid, access to the requested API resource is granted.
+- Authentication is performed by verifying the token's signature.
+If the signature is valid, access to the requested API resource is granted.

-- Authorization is done by looking up privileges in the scope attribute of JWT Access token.
+- Authorization is determined by checking the privileges in the scope attribute of the token.

-Decoded JWT Access token has three parts: Header, Claims and Signature as shown below:
+A decoded JWT access token consists of three parts: Header, Claims, and Signature, as shown below:

 Header